WilmerU7899/github-tutorial/README.md

     * `git add .`  -  adds all files that have changes

 `git commmit`  -  take a ‘snapshot’ of the files on the stage.
-The message should be present-tense and describe what was modified in this snapshot
+The message should be present-tense and describe what was modified in this snapshot.

-`git log`
+`git log` -  Allows you to see your past commits
+* Press Q to quit

 ---
 ## Rolling Back Changes